-The aim of this call is to award predoctoral research grants in order to train research staff at the Universitat Internacional de Catalunya (UIC Barcelona) with their university’s own funds.
+The aim of this call is to award predoctoral research grants to train research staff at the Universitat Internacional de Catalunya (UIC Barcelona) with their university’s own funds.

-2.1.
-People who have a qualification that gives them access to a doctoral course in accordance with Royal Decree 99/2011 are eligible for this aid.
-This qualification that provides access to a doctorate cannot have been obtained more than three years prior to accepting the grant.
+Applicants must be holders of a qualification that entitles them to apply for a doctorate programme of study in accordance with Royal Decree 99/2011.
+This qualification cannot have been obtained more than three years prior to the call deadline.

-2.2.
-The these that are developed within the framework of this programme will have to meet the requirements to be able to obtain the specialisation of International Doctorate RD 99/2011.
+The theses that are developed within the framework of this programme must meet the requirements to be able to obtain the specialisation of International Doctorate in accordance with RD 99/2011.

 3. Duration of the financial aid

-Any interruptions to this aid are covered in point six.
+The suspension of this funding is covered in point six.

-4.1.
-The gross annual amount of the grants will be the same as that stipulated for the FI-DGR call from AGAUR.
+The gross annual grant will be the same as that stipulated for the AGAUR FI-DGR call.

-4.2.
-The planned annual award will be paid in 12 monthly instalments.
+The annual amount will be paid in 12 monthly instalments.

-4.3.
-The grantholders will be able to enjoy the same discount in enrolment for the doctorate as other professors and lecturers with permanent staff positions in the UIC.
+The grantee will be entitled to the same discount in tuition fees for the doctorate as other UIC Barcelona teaching staff.

 5. Incompatibilities with the grant

-5.1.
-The condition of being a grantholder on this programme is incompatible with other contractual or statutory obligations both in public and private organisations which can take away the exclusivity of the candidate’s dedication to research.
+The status of grantee on this programme is incompatible with other contractual or statutory obligations either public and private organisations which might detract from the exclusivity of the candidate’s dedication to research.

-5.2.
-The fact that the candidate has been awarded a predoctoral research grant will not lead the university into any type of commitment towards the beneficiary in terms of them being offered a position as a permanent member of staff at the university.
+The fact that the candidate has been awarded a predoctoral research grant will not entail any kind of commitment for the university to the grantee in terms of them being offered a position as a member of staff at the university.

 The Vice-Rector for Research will forward a request with his approval to the Human Resources department to temporarily suspend the grant if justification is provided by the applicant.
-During this time the candidate will not receive any financial remuneration, and will require express consent from their thesis supervisor for an interruption of a maximum of six months during the period the grant covers.
+During this time the candidate will not receive any financial remuneration, will require express consent from their thesis supervisor for a suspension, and it shall be for a maximum of six months during the period covered by the grant.